joshbeard/resume/README.md

 ## Summary

 Hands-on engineering manager and platform engineer who leads strategy and architecture for the platforms, services, and tools that support engineering teams.
-I guide platform and DevOps initiatives across software delivery and developer experience, with a current focus on delivering a managed AI platform through tools and integrations that increase developer autonomy and streamline engineering workflows.
+I guide platform and DevOps initiatives across software delivery and developer experience, with a current focus on a managed AI platform and AI harness: MCP integrations, custom agent skills and tools, and agentic workflows grounded in deterministic systems.
 I stay close to implementation, translating strategy into useful capabilities while reducing operational toil.

 ## Experience